 “Surf Camp” 16×20 oil painting. $1400

-In this San clemente scene I was inspired by the activity of the group at this “surf camp”.
+In this San Clemente scene I was inspired by the activity of the group at this “surf camp”.
 A few kids are having a conversation on the life guard tower, another is waxing his surf board, and others are huddled together following the instructors direction.
 Just getting the gist of the scene… with the crashing waves, and excited students…this scene has a certain beach energy.
-Such a fun way for kids to spend a summer vaccation.
+Such a fun way for kids to spend a summer vacation.